mahmoudaghvami/ptap/README.md

 This script trains a classifier with 4-fold cross-validation on preprocessed data.

 ### `PTAP experements.py`
-This script applies perturbations to the input data.
+The ptap_exp.py script is designed to evaluate the robustness of TAP classifiers against various adversarial attacks.
+It contains functions for conducting different types of attacks (FGSM, JSMA, UAP), measuring their impact on model accuracy, and recording the time taken and number of events injected during each attack.
+Users can initiate specific experiments by calling the main_runner function with the desired attack type.
+The script also includes transferability tests, where adversarial examples generated for one model are tested against three target models to assess the cross-model effectiveness of the attacks.

 ### `ptap_utility_test.py`
-This script evaluates the utility of the model.
+This script evaluates the utility of PTAP, assuming that the user is running five real IoT applications in their smart home based on the real-world Orange4 Home dataset.

 ## License

 PTAP is licensed under the [MIT License](./LICENSE).